 The brown recluse spider causes lesions to develop on your cat, which becomes ulcerated and black over time.

 In some cases, your cat may develop an anaphylactic reaction to a spider bite.
 This is severe and life-threatening allergic reaction.
-Symptoms of anaphylaxis include difficulty breathing, pale gums, swelling, vomiting and diarrhea, trembling and collapse.
-This is a medical emergency and needs to be treated by a veterinarian urgently.
+Symptoms of anaphylaxis include difficulty breathing, pale gums, swelling, vomiting, and diarrhea, trembling and collapse.
+Anaphylaxis is medical emergency and requires urgent veterinary attention.

-Brown recluse spider bites cause massive tissue necrosis, which may need to be removed.
+- Removal of necrotic tissue if your cat has been bitten by a Brown recluse spider.
 It can take several months for ulcers to heal and will require management from the pet owner such as cleaning the area and changing bandages.
 Pain medications and antibiotics will also be given to control pain and treat bacterial infection.